marekhac/WczasyNadBialym-iOS/README.md

 * DebugOn - print a lot of useful debug and error logs
 * DebugOff - hide all debug and error logs

+**License**

+WczasyNadBialym-iOS source code is available under GPLv3 License.
+You can use freely any part of this code for your educational or commercial purposes.
+Be aware that WczasyNadBialymAPI is not open-source project, and it's not permited to release any commercial app that use WczasyNadBialymAPI.
+Copy or redistribution any data available via WczasyNadBialymAPI is prohibited.